Minturn, Colorado: Geography

 Minturn is located in southeastern Eagle County on the Eagle River between the resort communities of Vail and Beaver Creek.
 The town limits extend 2 mi northwest along U.S. Route 24 to Interstate 70 at Exit 171, from which point it is 5 mi east to Vail and 5 miles west to Avon at the base of Beaver Creek Resort.
 Eagle, the county seat, is 25 mi to the west, and Denver is 101 mi to the east.
 US 24 leads south 30 mi over the Continental Divide at Tennessee Pass to Leadville.

 According to the United States Census Bureau, the town has a total area of 20.1 sqkm, of which 19.6 sqkm is land and 0.5 sqkm, or 2.32%, is water.

 Minturn is surrounded on three sides by White River National Forest, with the Holy Cross Wilderness bordering the southwest side of the town.
 The national forest offers hiking, biking, snowshoeing, cross country skiing, and other recreational opportunities.
 Five huts operated by the Tenth Mountain Hut Association along with their associated trail systems are found in the local Eagle-Holy Cross ranger district.
 Camp Hale, a World War II winter training site now on the National Register of Historic Places, is situated toward the south end of the district.

 The Holy Cross District lies on the northern extent of the Sawatch Range and the western flank of the Gore Range.
 It includes the forest areas surrounding the towns of Vail, Minturn, Red Cliff and Avon.
 To the north, the district takes in much of the Piney River and Sheephorn Creek drainages.

-The upper Eagle River provides a variety of scenic, outdoor recreation opportunities along its 20+ mile stretch from Tennessee Pass to Dowd Junction.
-For river enthusiasts, fishing, rafting, kayaking and canoeing are plentiful.
-Floating season generally occurs from late May through July.
-Access to the river is available from several public access points along Highway 24.